Anastasiia Gubanova: 2022–23 season: European champion

 Gubanova began the new season at the 2022 CS Finlandia Trophy, where she won the bronze medal, finishing 7.95 points behind South Korean silver medalist Kim Chae-yeon.
 She was then invited to make her senior Grand Prix debut at the 2022 MK John Wilson Trophy.
 She finished third in the short program and, while fifth in the free skate, remained third overall and won the bronze medal.
 She said she was "very pleased with my performance today and very happy to be here and glad I could do my job.
 I'm happy that my work has paid off!"
 Gubanova then finished seventh at the 2022 Grand Prix of Espoo.

 Entering the 2023 European Championships as a podium contender, Gubanova unexpectedly placed first in the short program after pre-event favourite Loena Hendrickx of Belgium made a jump error.
 Hendrickx fell twice in the free skate, while Gubanova made only a minor jump error, finishing first in that segment as well and taking the gold medal.
 This was the first ISU championship title for a Georgian skater.
 She said that "at the end of my performance, there were a lot of emotions.
 Mostly I was happy that I was able to overcome myself.
 This medal means a lot to me."

+Gubanova entered the 2023 World Championships in Saitama as a potential medal contender, but struggled at the event and finished fourteenth.

+2023–24 season: European silver

+Gubanova won the gold medal at the 2023 CS Lombardia Trophy to start the season, before taking bronze at the 2023 CS Finlandia Trophy.
+On the Grand Prix, she placed second in the short program at the 2023 Grand Prix de France, but errors in the free skate dropped her to sixth place.
+She was sixth as well at the 2023 NHK Trophy, after coming tenth in the short program and rising to fourth in the free skate, which she considered an improvement after "disappointment" in France.

+Seeking to defend her title at the 2024 European Championships, Gubanova finished third in the short program, behind Belgians Loena Hendrickx and Nina Pinzarrone.
+A strong free skate with five clean triple jumps lifted her above Pinzarrone to second place overall, reaching her second European podium.
+She claimed afterward that due to her difficulties in the first half of the season she "didn't expect a medal here at all," and was "really happy" with the result.

+Gubanova ended the season at the 2024 World Championships, coming in thirteenth place.